MatSim91/Milestone-Project-1-One-Porcent/README.md

     -   #### Returning Visitor Goals
 	1. Be familiarized with website interface and how the website flow works.
-	2. Motivate returning visitor to donate again.
+	2. Get motivated and make a new donation to a new institution.
-    3. As a returning user he can use the navbar to go to the specific page he is looking for.
+    3. Use the navbar to go to the specific page I am looking for as I already know the website.

     -   #### Frequent User Goals
     1. Navigate the website looking for news updates regarding the different non-profit organizations working in Africa.
     2. Motivate frequent user to continue donating.
-    3. Present new content to motivate frequent user to come back.
+    3. Check on new content and

 -   ### Design
     -   #### Colour Scheme
-	- The four main colors used are blue, green, black and white.
+	- The four main colors used are Middle Blue, Ocean Green, Black and White.
 I choose the colors pallete that are more alive and better represent happiness and childhood for the body.
 For the navbar and footer I choose a more neutral color for balance.

         ![Color Palette](project/color-palette.JPG)